polo3217/NJOY_ABLE/README.md

 ## Disclaimer

 NJOY_Able is provided as-is for educational and research purposes.

 While every effort has been made to ensure accuracy and reliability, the authors are not responsible for errors, misuse, or any consequences resulting from the use of this software.

-The development of this tool was AI-assisted tools to design and documentation.
+The development of this tool was AI-assisted for design and documentation.

 ------------------------------------------------------------------------